-- 3.15 The existing site is very open, flat fields with no landscaping within the inner limits.
-The outer limits of the site benefit from a number of mature existing trees.
-It is proposed that the existing trees will be retained and protected.
-A number of additional trees are proposed along the boundaries, but also within the POS. - 3.16 Other soft landscaping will be used within the site, and this will be detailed as the design progresses.
+- 3.16 The existing site comprises very open, flat fields with no landscaping within the inner limits.
+The outer limits of the site benefit from a number of existing mature trees.
+Landscaping is a reserved matter and whilst it is proposed that the majority of the existing trees will be retained and protected, the accompanying arboricultural report does identify that four trees will need to be removed along Rhosnesni Lane in order to provide the accesses to the site.
+The trees identified are one young oak, two low quality saplings and one shrub, and replacements will be planted on the site.
+A number of additional new trees are also proposed along the boundaries, and also within the open space for use by the public. - 3.17 Other soft landscaping will be used within the site, and this will be detailed as the scheme progresses.
+Sustainable drainage is likely to form part of the design with porous / permeable hard surfaces likely to be incorporated for car parking areas etc. If this does form part of the scheme, then only approximately 4% of the Nine Acres site will covered by buildings and only 5% in hardscaped materials.